mcllouie/AAE5303_Final_Qualitative_Report_VO/README.md

 Anyways, we successfully completed.

 ### 3.2 Pipeline overview
 Since the dataset (AMtown02) was given by HKU MaRS Lab, we are able to perform 3 pipelines at the same time.
-[3-5 sentences.
-Briefly explain the overall pipeline involving VO / 3D reconstruction / segmentation.]
+The pipeline for VO mainly follows the instructions and experiences from assignemnt 2.
+3DGS was originally planned to use the server providede by TAs, yet it is shut off **JUST BEFORE REPORT DATE**, then we have to complete it locally.
+For segmentation, its teamate's specialties that he could complete the task swiftly.

 ### 3.3 My position in the pipeline
 My position is Visual SLAM.